opnfv/vineperf/docs/testing/user/userguide/testusage.rst

 Executing tests
 ^^^^^^^^^^^^^^^

-All examples inside these docs assume, that user is inside the VSPERF directory.
-VSPERF can be executed from any directory.
+All examples inside these docs assume, that user is inside the ViNePerf directory.
+ViNePerf can be executed from any directory.

 Before running any tests make sure you have root permissions by adding the following line to /etc/sudoers: